 Popular Skills for Order Processor

-Professional skills reported by Order Processors are few in number.
-Most notably, skills in Data Entry, Customer Service, Microsoft Excel, and Microsoft Office are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Shipping.
-Those educated in Data Entry tend to be well versed in Customer Service and Microsoft Excel.
+Order Processors generally report applying a varied skill set to their work.
+Most notably, skills in Microsoft Office, Microsoft Excel, Customer Service, and Data Entry are correlated to pay that is above average.
+Skills that pay less than market rate include Shipping.
+For most people, competency in Data Entry indicates knowledge of Customer Service and Microsoft Excel.

 Pay by Experience Level for Order Processor